edunham/slides/think_git.rst

 Git's buzzwords
 ===============

+TODO: add buzzwords

 Thinking about snapshots
 ========================

+TODO: add picture of polaroid camera with a photo coming out

 * Represented as changes to a file plus pointers to unchanged files
 * Not a diff (tracks all files)